Johnson Financial Group Inc. Lowers Stake in Canadian National Railway (NYSE:CNI)

 Several other hedge funds have also recently bought and sold shares of CNI.
 Jarislowsky Fraser Ltd boosted its position in shares of Canadian National Railway by 1.3% during the 3rd quarter.
 Jarislowsky Fraser Ltd now owns 11,209,526 shares of the transportation company’s stock worth $1,190,064,000 after purchasing an additional 141,256 shares during the period.
 The Manufacturers Life Insurance Company raised its holdings in shares of Canadian National Railway by 1.1% in the 3rd quarter.
 The Manufacturers Life Insurance Company now owns 9,586,087 shares of the transportation company’s stock valued at $1,359,403,000 after purchasing an additional 108,548 shares in the last quarter.
 Bank of Nova Scotia raised its holdings in shares of Canadian National Railway by 0.9% in the 2nd quarter.
 Bank of Nova Scotia now owns 6,486,724 shares of the transportation company’s stock valued at $574,527,000 after purchasing an additional 55,612 shares in the last quarter.
 CIBC Asset Management Inc raised its holdings in shares of Canadian National Railway by 8.7% in the 3rd quarter.
 CIBC Asset Management Inc now owns 5,609,581 shares of the transportation company’s stock valued at $596,936,000 after purchasing an additional 447,378 shares in the last quarter.
 Finally, FMR LLC raised its holdings in shares of Canadian National Railway by 3.8% in the 2nd quarter.
 FMR LLC now owns 4,242,664 shares of the transportation company’s stock valued at $375,358,000 after purchasing an additional 154,000 shares in the last quarter.
 46.70% of the stock is currently owned by institutional investors and hedge funds.

 A number of equities research analysts have recently weighed in on CNI shares.
-Scotiabank raised their price objective on shares of Canadian National Railway from $137.00 to $152.00 in a report on Friday, October 9th.
-Royal Bank of Canada reduced their price objective on shares of Canadian National Railway from $145.00 to $144.00 and set a “sector perform” rating on the stock in a report on Wednesday, October 21st.
+Cowen raised their price objective on shares of Canadian National Railway from $111.00 to $116.00 and gave the company an “outperform” rating in a report on Wednesday, October 21st.
+Bank of America raised their price objective on shares of Canadian National Railway from $104.00 to $117.00 and gave the company a “buy” rating in a report on Wednesday, September 30th.
+TD Securities raised their price objective on shares of Canadian National Railway from $155.00 to $165.00 and gave the company a “buy” rating in a report on Wednesday, October 21st.
 CIBC raised their price objective on shares of Canadian National Railway from $130.00 to $141.00 in a report on Thursday, October 8th.
-TD Securities raised their price objective on shares of Canadian National Railway from $155.00 to $165.00 and gave the company a “buy” rating in a report on Wednesday, October 21st.
-Finally, Credit Suisse Group lifted their price target on shares of Canadian National Railway from $112.00 to $117.00 and gave the stock an “outperform” rating in a research note on Wednesday, October 21st.
+Finally, Scotiabank lifted their price target on shares of Canadian National Railway from $137.00 to $152.00 in a research note on Friday, October 9th.
 Thirteen investment analysts have rated the stock with a hold rating and seven have issued a buy rating to the company.
 The stock currently has an average rating of “Hold” and an average price target of $113.44.

 Canadian National Railway (NYSE:CNI) (TSE:CNR) last posted its quarterly earnings data on Tuesday, October 20th.
 The transportation company reported $1.38 EPS for the quarter, beating analysts’ consensus estimates of $1.09 by $0.29.
 The company had revenue of $3.41 billion for the quarter, compared to analyst estimates of $3.49 billion.
 Canadian National Railway had a net margin of 24.90% and a return on equity of 19.55%.
 Canadian National Railway’s quarterly revenue was down 11.0% on a year-over-year basis.
 During the same period in the previous year, the business posted $1.66 earnings per share.
 Research analysts predict that Canadian National Railway will post 4.05 earnings per share for the current year.

-The company also recently announced a quarterly dividend, which will be paid on Wednesday, December 30th.
-Stockholders of record on Wednesday, December 9th will be issued a $0.432 dividend.
-This is an increase from Canadian National Railway’s previous quarterly dividend of $0.43.
+The firm also recently disclosed a quarterly dividend, which will be paid on Wednesday, December 30th.
+Shareholders of record on Wednesday, December 9th will be paid a $0.432 dividend.
 The ex-dividend date of this dividend is Tuesday, December 8th.
-This represents a $1.73 annualized dividend and a dividend yield of 1.57%.
-Canadian National Railway’s payout ratio is presently 39.86%.
+This is a positive change from Canadian National Railway’s previous quarterly dividend of $0.43.
+This represents a $1.73 dividend on an annualized basis and a yield of 1.57%.
+Canadian National Railway’s payout ratio is currently 39.86%.

 About Canadian National Railway